Mike Pompeo recommended by Senate panel for secretary of state, barely avoiding committee rebuke

 The panel had deadlocked on a party-line vote after Georgia Republican Sen. Johnny Isakson, who had been expected to vote for Pompeo, missed the committee meeting because of a funeral.

 But the committee then voted favorably on his nomination after Delaware Democratic Sen. Chris Coons, who opposes Pompeo, agreed to vote "present" instead of "no" because of Isakson's situation.
 The final tally was 11 to 9 with 1 present.
-Isakson was allowed to vote by proxy.
+Isakson was allowed to vote by proxy in this particular case.

 Despite the committee drama, Pompeo still appears poised to secure the necessary 51 votes for confirmation from the entire Senate, with three red-state Democrats also saying they will support him.